ENG-624 / 2 crédits

 This course is comprised of 2 parts :

 - A self-study online module that addresses what to do when you teach as well as explaining why these approaches work (40h).
-Participants' understanding of this material will be tested in a written exam on EPFL campus.
+Participants' understanding of this material will be tested via an oral exam.
 Note: The online module is available to everyone, enrolled in this course or not.

-- A one-day hands-on practical skills lab focused on applying, practising and receiving feedback on teaching strategies.
-Topics from this lab will be included in the written exam.
+- A one-day hands-on practical Teaching toolkit focused on applying, practising and receiving feedback on teaching strategies.
 There are 4 themes to these hands-on sessions (exercises, labs, projects, and explaining) and participation in any one fulfils this requirement.
+Topics from this lab will be included in the exam.

-- For descriptions of the skills labs and to sign up to attend a specific date, please visit https://bookwhen.com/cape
+- For descriptions of the Teaching Toolkits and to sign up to attend a specific date, please visit https://bookwhen.com/cape

 Teaching and Learning Science and Engineering; Research and Development of Teaching Practices